Sudarshana Chakra: Puranas

 The Puranas also state the Sudarshana Chakra was made by Vishvakarma, featuring a legend regarding its origin: Vishvakarma's daughter, Sanjña, was married to the sun god, Surya.
 However, due to her consort's blazing light and heat, she could not approach him.
 When she informed her father regarding this, Vishvakarma diminished the brilliance of the sun so that his daughter could be with him.
 From the splendour of the Sun, Vishvakarma produced three divine objects: the aerial vehicle Pushpaka Vimana, the Trishula of Shiva, and the Sudarshana Chakra of Vishnu.

 Following the self-immolation of Sati in the Daksha yajna, a grieving Shiva carried around her lifeless body, and was inconsolable.
 To liberate him from his anguish, Vishnu employed Sudarshana Chakra to cut the corpse of Sati into fifty-one pieces.
-The fifty-one parts of the goddess' body are believed to have scattered across the earth, venerated as the Shakti Pithas.
+The fifty-one parts of the goddess' body are believed to have scattered across the earth, venerated as the Shakta pithas.

 Vishnu granted King Ambarisha the boon of the Sudarshana Chakra to reward him for his devotion.

 The Sudarshana Chakra was also used to behead Rahu and cut the celestial Mandara mountain during the Samudra Manthana.